WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/xdi-link-contracts.md

 The root node of an XDI link contract is an XDI entity identified with the reserved class name `$do` (chosen because a link contract is a machine-readable description of what an authorizing authority permits a requesting authority to do with the described data).

 A `$do` node may appear anywhere inside the subgraph of an authorizing authority node.
 Such a link contract is owned and controlled by that authorizing authority.
-Like a real-world contract, the contract terms control if it the terms are fixed (no changes can be made by any party), unilateral (only the authorizing authority can make changes), or bilateral (changes require the consent of all parties).
+Like a real-world contract, the contract terms control if the terms are fixed (no changes can be made by any party), unilateral (only the authorizing authority can make changes), or bilateral (changes require the consent of all parties).

 ### Step 3) XDI Permissions: Semantic Relations to Data Nodes